 These North American natives are the largest of their kind in the world and one of the heaviest flying birds; weighing up to 30 pounds they are held aloft on a wingspan of eight feet.
 Most of the world population breeds between Alaska and W Canada.

 Trumpeter Swans once nested over most of North America and some estimates placed their numbers, historically, at more than 100,000.
-However, by the 1880s they were almost hunted out of existence, harvested for their skin and feathers.
+However, by the late 19th Century, they were almost hunted out of existence; European settlers harvested them for their skin and feathers.

 Like most swans, the young go through a year of off-white plumage.
 The complete moult in their second summer is when they turn fully white.